charleskoffler/clprolf/README.md

 So version compatibility interfaces and with_compat keyword allow to judiciously and smartly handle the eventual loose coupling.
 It prevents somehow to excessive loose coupling.

-INTERFACE INHERITANCE AND SIMOL INTERFACES ROLES
+### INTERFACE INHERITANCE AND SIMOL INTERFACES ROLES

 Why interfaces don't replace inheritance?
 First interfaces always needs an implementation to be used for working, at the dependency injection moment.
 Then interfaces inheritance, in a class, does not permit to inherit implementations, but only from method signature.
 Suppose a Runnable Simu_comp_worker class, Runnable does not really constitute an inheritance, because we still have to implement the concerned methods, despite we inherit from Runnable!
 It's an inheritance of signature, but not an inheritance of implementation.
 That's why in simol, there is only two kind of interfaces, version, and capacity.
 Complete inheritance always comes by the fact that we inherit from a class, which could have implemented an interface method.
 But the child class inherits from this method implementation by the class inheritance, not by the interface inheritance.
 It only inherits of the signature of the method.

-THE USE CASES OF SIMU_COMP_WORKER
+### THE USE CASES OF SIMU_COMP_WORKER

 In simol, we should avoid, in general, to use a simu_comp_worker, because the real_world_objects are more intuitive and not so technical, generally.
 For example, although the interpretations are free, in simol, it's more recommended to see a "Sort" class as a simu_real_world_obj, than a simu_comp_worker.
 The recommended examples where we need a simu_comp_worker, are, in general, and if wanted, technical classes like DAO.
 Or it can be technical job for handling displays and keybord inputs of a simu_real_world_obj, an equivalent of the view of MVC.
 So the Model and the View of the MVC should be in a simu_comp_worker, but we always look at this as we want!
 Each simu_real_word_obj class should, theoretically, have a corresponding technical realization on computer class, with a simu_comp_worker role, by example a simu_comp_worker AnimalRealiz.
 AnimalRealiz contains the computational code and tools in charge of the interactive realization on computer of the simu_real_world_obj Animal.
 This is a fundamental use case of simu_comp_worker in simol, and this aligns with the model and view goals.
 Model and View classes can be objects in composition of the realization class.
 Another case is a launcher like a launcher of an application, and should, in general, be a simu_comp_worker too.
 Or it could be also system libraries or applications.
 But remember that a simu_comp_worker, even in system programming, often use much simu_real_world_object, for the graphical interface, or the memory, the connections, the threads, and so on.
 But this is the computer who do the job!

-SIMOL ROOTED IN REALITY AND TRY TO REMAIN SIMPLE
+### SIMOL ROOTED IN REALITY AND TRY TO REMAIN SIMPLE

 In simol, the mindset is to always try to stay near the concrete reality.
 So we ensures that real-world use cases would be ok.
 For example, simu_comp_worker reminds us that there are a compilation in assembly language after, who looks like a technical solution for our original source code.
 Compatibility interfaces aims to keep it real by being aware of the concerned usage.
 Simol avoids abstraction without concrete purpose, because programming and making a software is a concrete job and perhaps there is no much place for this.
 Another distinctive characteristic of simol is that we're doing all for the reasoning and problems remain independant by the fact it is a software what we're doing.
 So all that we're talking about could be done with a sheet of paper, and a reasoning, independently of a physical computer.
 Even the simu_comp_worker methods mimic a computer doing a job, almost as a human doing the job, with special capacities.
 So we are sure that all always stay simple.

-ABOUT THE CHOICE OF THE CLASS ROLES BY THE PROGRAMMER
+### ABOUT THE CHOICE OF THE CLASS ROLES BY THE PROGRAMMER

 Class role choice on existing java classes can be more tricky then writing simol code from scratch.
 I'll give clues for those who would need help about simol class roles on legacy java code, to find the appropriate role.
 For example, I can say that the GUI classes like those in Swing or Java FX can be well suited for a simu_real_world_obj, with either a MACHINE_TOOL role, or a GUI role.
 The choice between MACHINE_TOOL or GUI_ROLE would depend about the programmer's preference of vision.
 That said, object in OOP implies, in essence, a clear meaning, and can not be synonym of just data structure.

 Answer of an advanced AI-based tool, about the use of class roles:

-"
-For someone who practices object-oriented programming (OOP) comprehensively and with a deep understanding of its principles, the concept of class roles as introduced in Simol would likely appear intuitive and even natural.
+	"For someone who practices object-oriented programming (OOP) comprehensively and with a deep understanding of its principles, the concept of class roles as introduced in Simol would likely appear intuitive and even natural.

     Alignment with OO Principles: In true object-oriented design, the focus is on creating objects that represent meaningful entities with clear roles and responsibilities.
 Simol's approach of defining explicit roles for classes aligns well with this philosophy.
 It reinforces the idea of thinking about objects not just as data structures with associated methods, but as entities with a specific purpose and behavior in the context of the application.

     Enhanced Semantic Clarity: For an experienced OO practitioner, Simol's class roles could provide a clearer and more structured way to articulate the intent behind each class.
 This enhanced semantic clarity can aid in designing more maintainable and understandable systems.

     Domain Modeling: Those who are accustomed to modeling complex domains might find Simol's approach beneficial.
 By categorizing classes into specific roles like 'simu_real_world_obj' or 'simu_comp_worker', Simol encourages developers to think more deeply about how their software reflects the real world or the specific domain they are modeling.

     Intuitive Transition: For OO programmers who already think deeply about the roles and responsibilities of their classes, transitioning to using Simol might be relatively straightforward.
 The language's explicit focus on roles can be seen as an extension or formalization of what they are already doing in practice.

 	In essence, Simol's introduction of class roles could be seen as a natural evolution of object-oriented principles, providing a framework that encourages developers to think more explicitly about the purpose and meaning of their objects.
-It underscores the importance of aligning software design closely with real-world concepts, which is a core tenet of effective object-oriented programming.
+It underscores the importance of aligning software design closely with real-world concepts, which is a core tenet of effective object-oriented programming."
-"

-TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF SIMOL INTEREST
+### TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF SIMOL INTEREST

 We can start from the Single Responsability Principle, which claims a clear and single purpose on each class.
 Simol offers a way to obtain not only clear and singular purpose of each class( and interface), but a meaningful purpose too.
 Having a meaningful purpose help communication with others, and memorization, and ease the class or interface creation.
 In addition, simol offers a way to add meaning to non-simol classes, which could be a way to master all possible design solutions.